HL7/phd/input/pagecontent/ProfilesOverview.md

 </p>

 ### PHD Device Profile
-The PHD Device profile for the IEEE 11073-10206 System Information object supports the static device information like manufacturer name, model number, serial number, time properties, device type (blood pressure cuff, pulse oximeter, etc.), system identifier, transport address, etc. There is also a udiCarrier element that can support the UDI attribute.
+The PHD Device profile for the IEEE 11073-10206 ACOM System Information object supports the static device information like manufacturer name, model number, serial number, time properties, device type (blood pressure cuff, pulse oximeter, etc.), system identifier, transport address, etc. There is also a udiCarrier element that can support the UDI attribute.

 ### PHG Device Profile
-A PHG is not part of IEEE 11073-10206, but it is still software on a device and to work with a PHD it must support certain time features.
+A PHG is not part of IEEE 11073-10206 ACOM, but it is still software on a device and to work with a PHD it must support certain time features.
 The PHG is also responsible for correcting measurement timestamp data from the PHD if necessary.
 Thus, reporting the properties of the PHG, especially those properties that may have an influence on the reported measurement data, are considered important for this IG.
 To accomplish this task, the PHG is treated as if it has similar system information attributes as a PHD.
 In this manner a PHG can report its equivalent values of the information that would be in the System-Id, System-Model, Production-Specification, etc. There is, however, no System-Type-Spec-List.
 It is clear that any measurement type a PHG decodes and maps it must support.
 Only the System id and time synchronization values are required to be reported for a PHG.

 ### Some Notes for Implementers of Uploaders
 One of the choices implementers have when uploading resources is to upload individual resources or upload a bundled set of resources.
 A challenge that implementers will have in either case as that the Observation resources have required references to Patient, PHD Device, and PHG Device resources, and often require references to a Coincident Timestamp Observation resource and perhaps other Observation resources (when the PHD sends a source handle reference attribute).
 To obtain these references, one option is to upload the referenced resources first and to wait for the upload response from the server.
 When implementing a generic uploader that must be able to handle Coincident Timestamps and source-handle-references, this wait can significantly complicate the code and place a burden upon memory requirements.